 Most of these solutions replace missing teeth or repair ones that are badly damaged.
 The former include crowns, implants, bridges, and dentures.
 The latter include fillings and inlays.
 It’s best to consult with a cosmetic dentist who is also a prosthodontist.

-Bonding is done when the shape of the patient’s teeth needs to be altered.
+Bonding is done when the shape or size of the patient’s teeth needs to be altered.
 After a professional cleaning, the dentist applies small amounts of dental composite.
 It makes dentition appear straight and uniform.
 The procedure is recommended for small changes.

-Composite looks just like enamel and dentine.
+Composite looks just like enamel and dentin.
 It is hardened with high-intensity light and polished.
 This is a popular solution for teeth that are slightly chipped, fractured, broken, too thin, or too short.
 Discoloration can also be evened out this way.

 This is one of the most minor procedures a cosmetic dentist performs.
 It is practically painless and requires no anesthetic.
 You may feel slight pressure.
 There is no healing period.
 Patients may eat and drink after this procedure.

 This procedure is basically reshaping the gums.
 Cosmetic dentists use lasers or cutting tools to alter the appearance of the soft tissues around the teeth.
 This can make teeth appear longer, shorter, or rounder, as needed.

 Recontouring is a cosmetic dental surgery performed when the gums have too much volume (a gummy smile) or are receding.
 In the second case tissue can be sourced from the palate or a donor.